 - Can integrate into Visual Studio development environments

 PVS-Studio is a robust tool that looks for many types of issues, including searching for misprints and copy-paste errors.
 This tool integrates into Visual Studio development for ease of use.
-PVS-Studio for Windows and Linux offers extra help by gathering information about compiler launches.
+PVS-Studio for Windows, Linux and macOS offers extra help by gathering information about compiler launches and can analyze source code intended for 32-bit, 64-bit and embedded ARM platforms.

 - SAST and SCA platform